Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Momentum**

-    Immediately after you score a Critical Hit with a Melee Weapon with :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* property  or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a :rsc-bonus-action: **Bonus Action**.
+    Immediately after you score a Critical Hit with a Melee Weapon with :weapon-prop-heavy: ***[Heavy]** or :weapon-prop-versatile: **[Versatile]** property  or reduce a creature to 0 Hit Points with one, you can make one attack with the same weapon as a :rsc-bonus-action: **Bonus Action**.

-Choose one of the following ability below, you can change it when you gain a level that grants Ability Score Improvement or a Feat choice.

 - **Heavy Impact**

-    Once per turn, when you hit a creature with a weapon with the :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* property, you can cause the weapon to deal extra damage to the target.
+    Once per turn, when you hit a creature with a weapon with the :weapon-prop-heavy: **[Heavy]** or :weapon-prop-versatile: **[Versatile]** property, you can cause the weapon to deal extra damage to the target.
 The extra damage equals your Proficiency Bonus.
+This extra damage is not added when you use **All In**.

 - **All In**

-    Before you make a melee attack with a :weapon-prop-heavy: *[heavy]* or :weapon-prop-versatile: *[versatile]* weapon that you are proficient with, you can choose to take a -5 penalty to the attack roll.
+    Before you make a melee attack with a :weapon-prop-heavy: **[Heavy]** or :weapon-prop-versatile: **[Versatile]** weapon, you can choose to make a special melee attack; You receive a -5 penalty to the :d20-attack: **Attack Roll**.
 If the attack hits, you add +10 to the attack's damage.
+This special melee attack can't be used with **Heavy Impact**.

 ### Gunner

 *4th-level Feat*

 **Prerequisite:** Dexterity 13+ or Proficieny with at least one firearm.